zzxwill/odps/intl.en-US/User Guide/SDK/Java SDK.md

 ## Function {#section_xbw_nvb_wdb .section}

-It refers to the description of function and corresponding function and can be acquired through Functions.
-The code example is shown as follows:
+It refers to the function description and corresponding function and can be acquired through Functions.
+The code example is as follows:

 ```
     Account account = new AliyunAccount("my_access_id", "my_access_key");